 Auto: all Button Mash events will automatically succeed

-Like most horror games, they won’t be complete without being able to find a place to hide when being hunted.
+Like most horror games, they will not be complete without being able to find a place to hide when being hunted.
 The Quarry is no different and when you need to hide it triggers an event called Don’t Breathe.
 Under Default the aim is to press a button to get your character to hold their breath until the coast is clear.
 However, if pressing and holding a button for a long period of time is difficult, the game has an Auto option where the event will automatically succeed as the story intends.

 Within parts of the game, you will be able to use a weapon.
 The game offers an Aim Assist which can help guide you towards your target.